wxyz-abcd/node-haxball/README.md

 <h1 id="title" align="center">node-haxball</h1>

-<h4 align="center">node-haxball is the most powerful and lightweight bot API written by abc as a javascript library that supports both node.js and browser environments and will include every possible hack and functionality that you can imagine as a Haxball(www.haxball.com) host AND client. </h4>
+<h4 align="center">The most powerful and lightweight API that allows you to develop your original Haxball(www.haxball.com) host, client, and standalone applications both on node.js and browser environments and includes every possible functionality that you can imagine.</h4>

 ### 🔖 Table Of Contents